Bix2llets/CS202---Seminar/1. Builder/Builder.md

 - **Decreased performance**: Virtual methods cost slightly more resource compared to normal methods.
 The builders need memory to store the intermediate object.

-- **Complex implementation**: The pattern is not needed for simple objects or those who constructor are easy to understand.
-The design pattern also take times to be fully implemented, and there are more code to maintain.
+- **Complex implementation**: The pattern is not needed for simple objects or those of which constructors are easy to understand.
+The design pattern also takes time to be fully implemented, and there are more code to maintain.

 - **Prone to logical error**: If the retrieval of object from the Builder is not controlled, the result object might raise error when being used.
-However, controlling these aspects require more attribute to trace the property, which add up to memory cost.
+However, controlling these aspects require more attributes to trace the property, which add up to memory cost.
 Programmers might forget to call the `reset()` method between each construction, which might lead to unwanted behaviour of the objects.

 ## Conclusion

 The builder design pattern is a tool to simplify and increase code readability of object whose constructors are complex.
-By creating one or more abstraction layers, the pattern make the process of construction objects simple, self-documenting and easy to test.
+By creating one or more abstraction layers, the pattern makes the process of construction objects simple, self-documenting and easy to test.
 However, these advantages come with a trade of performance and code complexity.